 Flexibility metrics like credit exams for life experience and weekend and evening degree programs were another bright spot for CSU students.
 The Baltimore school offered eight of the ten such measures on our analysis.
 Career counseling, remedial assistance and placement services for graduating students are all available for students who need them.

-The Baltimore County location of the University of Maryland tied at No. 3 in the state for its selection of campus-based degree programs.
-Students seeking an online bachelor's degree in Maryland also have plenty to choose from at this big city institution, where the array of online degree programs came in at No. 5 statewide in 2015-16.
+The Baltimore County location of the accredited University of Maryland tied at No. 3 in the state for its selection of campus-based degree programs.
+Students seeking an online program in Maryland also have plenty to choose from at this big city institution, where the array of online programs came in at No. 5 statewide in 2015-16.

 UMBC students were awarded the third-highest proportion of institutional grant aid of all the schools on our list, and the numbers show that they tended to recoup their investment fairly quickly.
 The NCES reports that more than 78 percent of UMBC graduates repaid their loan balance within three years after completing their degree, the fourth-highest percentage among our top 10 schools.

-The average net price for students at Frostburg State University was third-lowest in Maryland in 2015, thanks in part to a tuition and fees expense that placed at No. 6 statewide for affordability.
+The average net price for students at the accredited Frostburg State University was third-lowest in Maryland in 2015, thanks in part to a tuition and fees expense that placed at No. 6 statewide for affordability.
 Students also have access to financing plans and other alternative measures of tuition repayment.
-The average net price for middle-income students at FSU placed at No. 3 in the state.

 The University of Baltimore also works to give back to the community of Maryland's largest city.
-It provides support and guidance to city leaders in complying with the UN's Sustainable Cities Initiative, offers student internship programs with city and state institutions and administrates a benefits program for university employees hoping to buy a home near the campus.
+It provides support and guidance to city leaders in complying with the UN's Sustainable Cities Initiative, offers additional learning opportunities through student internship programs with city and state institutions and administrates a benefits program for university employees hoping to buy a home near the campus.

 Bowie State charged its students the second-lowest average net price in the state in 2015, and affordability of tuition and fees at this relatively small school came in at No. 2 among our top Maryland schools.
-It placed in the statewide top 10 for its variety of academic programs offered on campus, and its sixth-ranked distance education enrollment rate qualifies it as one of the best online colleges in Maryland as well.
+It placed in the statewide top 10 for its variety of academic programs offered on campus, and its sixth-ranked online program enrollment rate qualifies it as one of the best online schools in Maryland as well.

-This prestigious private institution has one of the largest student bodies in the state — more than 22,000 in 2015 — and is far and away the most prolific distance education provider on our list.
-Johns Hopkins students had no fewer than 75 online degrees available to them in 2015-16, placing the Baltimore school among the top 10 colleges nationwide for distance education access.
+This prestigious private institution has one of the largest student bodies in the state — more than 22,000 in 2015 — and is far and away one of the most prolific online colleges on our list.
+Johns Hopkins students had no fewer than 75 online degree programs available to them in 2015-16, placing the Baltimore school among the top 10 colleges nationwide for online degree access.

 Johns Hopkins also features some of the top degree programs in the country, according to U.S. News and World Report.
 Its bachelor's degree in biomedical engineering ranked at No. 2 in the country in 2017, and its four-year undergraduate degree in environmental engineering finished in a tie at No. 7.

 One of the largest schools in the state is followed at No. 9 by one of the smallest.
 Just over 800 students were enrolled at Capitol Technology University in 2015, according to the NCES.
-Even with that fact, Capitol ranked at No. 4 among the best online colleges in Maryland for its 16 degree plans available online in 2015-16.
+Even with that fact, Capitol ranked at No. 4 among the best online schools in Maryland for its 16 online programs available in 2015-16.
 It also ran away with the online enrollment rate category, reporting that nearly 85 percent of students took at least some of their 2015-16 classes online.